monimoyd/panoptic_image_segmentation_with_detr/README.md

 While checking the segmentation field in coco stuff annotation, I initially thought these are junk characters.
 After study and discussions, I realized these are mask encoded in RLE format

+### iv.
+Deformed Bounding Box Error

+There was a assertion error during training and it was because of deformed bounding boxes generated and some assert statement for bounding box check was failing.
+To fix this issue, I run a sanity check on all the annotations for the followinng
+1. If summation of the left x value of bounding with annotation width exceeds image width, drop the annotation
+2. If summation of the left y value of bounding with annotation height exceeds image height, drop the annotation
+3. If there is any negative value in x,y, width or height drop the annotation

+### iv.
+Corruption of RLE data

+For the segmenation info, initially I was storing the RLE info as a compressed binary format.
+Because of intermediate csv step followed by final json step, the segmentation info was stored as binary string.
+But when I load for panoptic segmenation, it got corrupted and I spent some time using methods like removing multiple backslash but I still could not recover.
+When the corruption happend, there was segmentation fault, core dumped and notebook crashed.
+So I need to regenerate the processed dataset again and this time I used running numbers as integers rather than binary and it worked